 There’s no such thing as too many photos of your big day, so why not get your younger guests to help you document it?
 Hand out disposable cameras to all the kids at the start of the reception and set them loose to photograph the festivities.
+Or rent a Instaflash Photobooth.
 This a great way to keep all your guests entertained, a far cheaper alternative to the ever-more-popular photobooths, plus a super cute way to get more shots of your big day!

 Candy Bag Toss

 As fun as the bouquet toss is for the adults, it won’t be enough to get the kids in attendence excited.
 As an extra activity that is kid-friendlier (and tastier!), try doing a candy bag toss in addition to the bouquet toss.
 Put chocolates, sweets, and other little goodies in small celophane bags, then let the fun ensue as the kids scramble to be the one to catch the bag.
 Keep doing the toss until every kid (and maybe some lucky adults) have a goodie bag of their own.